 Part 3 – Shark Bay, Denham & Monkey Mia

 Somewhere near Shell Beach, at the bottom of the peninsula, you entered the Francois Peron National Park.
-This park spans the larger part of the peninsula and is named after an 18th/19th-century French naturalist & explorer.
+This park spans the larger part of the peninsula and is named after an 18th/19th-century French naturalist and explorer.
 Don’t expect any French influences beyond the name.
 The entire peninsula is Australian through-and-through.
-That means vast landscapes, rugged coastlines, a rich indigenous culture and lots of fishing & BBQ opportunities.
+That means vast landscapes, rugged coastlines, a rich indigenous culture and lots of fishing and BBQ opportunities.